 I’m cautious of ingredients, but more so when I’m using a lot of something.
 I’m going to care more about the toxicity of the ingredients in my foundation to cover my melasma and vitiligo than a few swipes of powder on my eye lids.
 Should people be concerned about talc and other ingredients in their eye shadows: probably.
 But even putting that aside, I’ve found talc to be irritating and so I’m working to not use eyeshadows with talc.

 Keeping up with this blog and cataloging all the great and not-so-great products I’ve used over the years has tremendously helped me to be more mindful of the products I use and the amount I buy.
-When I look back at the products I used to use that I don’t anymore that are no where near finished, it’s hard to not feel wasteful and ashamed.
-What else could I have bought that could be mores sustainable?
+When I look back at the products I used to use that I don’t anymore that are nowhere near finished, it’s hard to not feel wasteful and ashamed.
+What else could I have bought that could be more sustainable?
 What charities could this money have gone to?
 Yes some of my makeup – especially palettes – were gifts.
-And I’m very adept at shopping on sale.
+And I’m very adept at shopping on the sale.
 But I still feel a bit guilty.

 I’m loving the #useyourstash #useitup #projectpan and #panthepalette beauty movements right now.
 I’m hoping I still have a few non-irritating products left for my own pan challenge, and I’m trying to be more compassionate with myself on the products like my beautiful and beloved Urban Decay Naked Palettes that I won’t be able to finish.